Saint Francis Service Dogs provides professionally trained service dogs to assist wounded

 and bring the phone, among many other things.
 At the same time, their 24-hour companionship

-provides the safety and peace of mind that comes from knowing that the dog can provide both
+provides the peace of mind that comes from knowing that the dog can provide physical

 The partnership generates a strong emotional bond between human and dog.
 Through this